Meet the faculty and staff of the EWU Music Department

-Andy Plamondon completed a bachelor's degree in Music Education at Boise State University in 1984.
+Andrew Plamondon completed a bachelor's degree in Music Education at Boise State University in 1984.
 He attended graduate studies at Indiana University from 1984-86 where he was a student of William Adam.
 Other teachers include Galindo Rodriguez, Armando Ghittalla, and John McNeil.
 Andy has been an active clinician, adjudicator and performer since moving to Spokane in 1987.
-He is a member and featured soloist with ensembles such as the Spokane Symphony, Spokane Jazz Orchestra, Bob Curnow Big Band, Clarion, Desifinado and Kind of Blue.
-He writes and arranges music for many ensembles and is the founder of the versatile consortium of musicians called "Of a Mind."
-These multi-instrumentalists perform highly improvisational works in contemporary settings.
+He is a member and is often featured as a soloist with ensembles such as the Spokane Symphony, Spokane Jazz Orchestra, Bob Curnow Big Band, Clarion, and many others.

 Kim Plewniak is originally from Buffalo, NY.
 She received her Professional Studies and Master of Music degrees in Orchestral Performance from the Manhattan School of Music.
 While in Manhattan, she studied both with New York Philharmonic Bassist, Orin O'Brien, and associate principal bass from the Metropolitan Opera, Timothy Cobb.
 Her Bachelor of Music degree is from the Eastman School of Music where she tutored under double bass soloist, James VanDemark.